-Infection or sepsis or osteomvelitis:
+- Infection or sepsis or osteomyelitis; - · Insufficient bone structure or quality that may affect the stability of the implant; - Rapid joint destruction or bone absorption; - Skeletal immaturity; - Muscular. ligamentous. neurological. vascular deficiencies or poor skin coverage, that may compromise the affected extremity; - Alcoholism or other addictions; - · Sensitivity to the implant materials; - High levels of physical activity (e.g. competitive sports, heavy physical labor);

-- Insufficient bone structure or quality which may affect the stability of the implant; - Rapid joint destruction or bone absorption; - Skeletal immaturity; - Muscular, ligamentous, neurological, vascular deficiencies or poor skin coverage, which may compromise the affected extremity; - Alcoholism or other addictions; - Sensitivity to the implant materials; - High levels of physical activity (e.g. competitive sports, heavy physical labor); - Obesity that can produce loads on the prosthesis, which can lead to failure of the fixation of the device or the device itself; - Use of the Apex Hip System Bipolar Head in the presence of degenerative arthritis is contraindicated.
-Relative contraindications include: - Uncooperative patient or a patient with neurological disorders and incapable of following instruction; - Metabolic disorders which may impair bone formation or bone quality; - Distant foci of infections.
+- Obesity that can produce loads on the prosthesis, that can lead to failure of the fixation of the device or the device itself: - Use of a head offset greater than +7mm. - Relative contraindications include: - Uncooperative patient or a patient with neurological disorders and incapable of following instruction; - Metabolic disorders that may impair bone formation or bone quality: - Distant foci of infections.